-Each board member is committed to moving the certification process forward through integrity, transparency, grit and determination, through the donation of hundreds of hours of their time each year to support certification and the organization.
+Each board member is committed to moving the certification process forward through integrity, transparency, grit, and determination.
+Through the donation of hundreds of hours of their time each year to support certification and the organization.

 (2013 – current)